 The app is free to use, no personal data is collected and it’s infinitely better than walking into retirement blind – especially as even at 60, small tweaks can have a real impact on savings and investments.
 This could involve easy fixes, like moving savings to an account with more interest, or more significant ones, like dusting off all your old workplace pensions in order to find out what you’re getting and when.
 “You might have one pension but it’s not unrealistic to have 10,” says Alistair.
 “The impact isn’t different.
 You’d still add them together and find out if there’s a shortfall, because saving an extra £100 a month now could plug that hole.

 “You can also add investments, property and downsizing into the mix to work out your income once you retire,” he adds.
 “Ultimately, you should take as much ownership of your pension as you do your bank account.”

 As information is power, the app can also help with finding out what your state pension will be and when you’ll be able to cash in.
 “That’s important as it’s almost everyone’s biggest source of income in retirement,” says Alistair.

 It’s also useful to find out about retirement options.
 For example, people could access private pensions 10 years before the state pension kicks in, which helps for those who want or need to slow down ahead of retiring fully.
 The app contains a list of other websites and resources, to make it easy to find helpful advice.

-“It's never too late to do a check-up,” said Alistair.
+“It's never too late to do a check-up,” say Alistair.
 “The first step is getting an understanding of where you're starting from for your wealth, your work and your wellbeing.
 After that, it’s much easier to take control.
 And there's a real risk that if you don't take control of your finances at this stage in life, you may well reach the end of your job, open up your envelope and find it’s not what you expected inside.”

-And if we don’t take risks when it comes to the smooth running of our cars, why take risks with the smooth running of our future?
+And if we don’t take risks when it comes to the smooth running of our cars, why take risks with the smooth running our future?